Native, locally common in parts of Scotland but very rare in England in Wales

 Status & conservation

 Native, locally common in parts of Scotland but very rare in England in Wales.
 It is a priority species in the UK Biodiversity Action Plan and has been fully protected since 1988 under Schedule 5 of the Wildlife and Countryside Act 1981.
-First pine marten reintroduction took place in Wales in 2015, led by PTES and Vincent Wildlife Trust, with more planned including England.
+First pine marten reintroduction took place in Wales in 2015, led by Vincent Wildlife Trust (VWT), and supported by PTES as a key partner, along with Chester Zoo and the Woodland Trust.
+Between 2015 and 2017, VWT reintroduced a total of 51 pine martens to Mid-Wales.

 Population size & distribution